Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Sampling/Readme.md

 # Sampling

-The categorization of sampling into the two main categories, __default sampling__ and __specialised sampling__, enables the capture and documentation of either standard sampling information and/or specialised sampling data, depending on specific needs.
+The categorisation of sampling into the two main categories, __default sampling__ and __specialised sampling__, enables the capture and documentation of either standard sampling information and/or specialised sampling data, depending on specific needs.

 <img src="https://github.com/StephanM87/Strenda-biocatalysis/assets/106530250/d5a2492a-c279-489f-b393-07a8146a5e69" width="400">